pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 **Registered Agency**: This is recommended for any professional website developer or agency that develops websites for clients.
 When you register as an agency, you'll start earning credits with each sale of Pantheon services, and you'll receive access to Pantheon Partner benefits for 90 days.
 After your trial period, your account plan will become a Registered Agency, and you will lose access to Gold Account Plan benefits until you qualify as a Pantheon Partner.

-For more information about our partner program, check out our [Partner Program Guide](https://pantheon.io/resources/pantheon-partner-program-guide).
+For more information about our partner program and how to unlock higher partner tiers, check out our [Partner Program Guide](https://pantheon.io/resources/pantheon-partner-program-guide).

 </Tab>